magudb/magudb.github.io/_posts/2017-03-29-Its not a proxy of your seriousness that you have filled every minute in your schedule.md

 ---
 layout: post
-title: "Its not a proxy of your seriousness that youve filled every minute in your schedule"
+title: "Its not a proxy of your seriousness that you have filled every minute in your schedule"
-description: ""
+description: "It's not a proxy of your seriousness that you have filled every minute in your schedule - B. Gates"
 comments: true
 category: "Links"
 keywords: "Links, extravaganza, Tech, IT, Microservices, NodeJs, C#, Javascript, Solution architecture"